Sending Office: Honorable Katherine M. Clark

 in the halls of Congress.

-EEOC, eliminating the tipped minimum wage, and requiring workplace harassment prevention strategies.
+claims with the EEOC, eliminating the tipped minimum wage, and requiring workplace harassment prevention strategies.
 Together these policies will remove barriers to justice and help hold perpetrators accountable.

 The diverse voices saying “MeToo” have made it clear that enough is enough.
 We hope you will join us in telling workers who have been the victims of sexual harassment and discrimination that they deserve to BE HEARD.